jsandersen/ProxyAL/README.txt

-Implementation of Proxy-based Active Learning
+## Proxy-based Active Learning

+This repository provides the implementation of the paper "Towards Low-budget Real-time Active Learning for Text Classification via Proxy-based Data Selection"